-- Soothing: Because of the healing abilities, propolis is great for sunburns; it soothes and helps to speed up the recovery process.
+- Soothing: Because of the healing abilities, propolis is great for sunburns; it may soothe and help to speed up the recovery process.

-- Controlling oil production: Overactive sebaceous glands could be helped by the bees as well.
+- Controlling oil production: Overactive sebaceous glands can be helped by the bees as well.
 Thank you, bees!

-There are a lot of different causes for acne.
-Of course, there is hormonal acne, which is hard to address through topical means alone.
-However, even then, the aftermath of hormonal acne can be helped by propolis.
-And for bacterial acne, propolis can go a long way in both prevention and recovery from acne-related issues.
+There are a lot of different causes of acne.
+Of course, there is hormonal acne, which may be hard to address through topical means alone.
+However, even then, the aftermath of hormonal acne may be helped by propolis.
+And for bacterial acne, propolis may go a long way in both prevention and recovery from acne-related issues.

-On top of that, your skin is healthier and can function more optimally (i.e., fight bacteria off itself) when it’s well hydrated.
-Propolis also moisturizes, so this helps keep skin healthier.
+On top of that, your skin may be healthier and can function more optimally (i.e., fight bacteria off itself) when it’s well hydrated.
+As previously mentioned, propolis also hydrates, so this should help keep skin healthier.

 And finally, acne can be tied to oily skin because overactive sebaceous glands are regular culprits for acne.
 It’s not as simple as oil leads to acne and dry skin leads to no acne; sebum is like glue and traps dead skin cells, pollutants, and all sorts of impurities in the pores.
-And there is some correlation between oily skin and acneic skin, so when propolis helps to combat oily skin, that’s a good thing for acne sufferers.
+And there is some correlation between oily skin and acneic skin, so when propolis helps to combat oily skin and control sebaceous gland production, that’s a good thing for acne sufferers.